Mental Model – Signaling Theory

 There is a basic body of academic work devoted to how signaling theory evolved from an anthropological standpoint and why it is an efficient mechanism for society and gene propagation (PDF) that serves as a good place to start.
 It shows up in spider mating dances and bird calls.

 Signaling theory is everywhere.
 It is a framework through which you can organize and clarify so many things.
 When you look for it, you’ll spot it.
 The now-famous recent speech given by Wentworth Miller, when he confessed that he had tried to kill himself multiple times because he realized as a teenager he was gay, includes a remarkable example – he talks about “failing the test”, that he was constantly on-guard, in survival mode, because he was going to do something, move in a certain way, speak in a certain way, accidentally hold his wrist at a certain angle, to give away his secret.
 He touches on it throughout the speech, but that portion, specifically, starts at 5 minutes 35 seconds.
-This is signaling theory, distilled in a very elegant way.
+This is signaling theory, distilled in a very eloquent way.
 It’s the single best example I’ve come across in all of my research to date.

 Want to see how quickly your world changes if the signals you broadcast shift or if you “fail the test”, to borrow Miller’s words, of having your actual broadcast differ from expectations?
 It will shock you.